smartdevicelink/sdl_evolution/proposals/0340-atf-selenium-support.md

 #### Core Websocket Client

-ATF already has a websocket client that connects to SDL Core but this piece will need to be extended to allow for validation of messages before they are passed to the HMI.
+ATF already has a websocket client that connects to SDL Core, but this piece will need to be extended to pass messages to the HMI while using existing method getHMIConnection():ExpectRequest() to validate RPC messages.

 ### ATF Test Logic